 • No adverse health effects have been seen in healthy individuals in both long and short term studies

-• In performance nutrition I have to explore every possible pathway in order to support hockey performance at all levels, supplementing with creatine is on the list.
+• In performance nutrition, I have to explore every possible pathway in order to support hockey performance at all levels, supplementing with creatine is on the list of things that are worth both your time and money.

 We have more hockey supplement recommendations in our Off-Season Hockey Training Program.
 Check it out, and join the Hockey Training team!